KBlixt/PlexDBI/README.md

     nano config

-and copy this into it: OBS! remember to insert the information in the config file!
+and copy this into it: REMEMBER!
+Insert your information in the config file!

     [SETTINGS]
     TMDB_API_KEY = [your tmdb api key]